Segment Your Product Listing Ads (Otherwise Known as Using Keywords in Google & Bing Shopping)

 But so what?
 What does this mean for your PLA channel?
 How can you act upon this information?
 I’ll cover that in the next two sections.

-Product Listing Ads, whether they run on Google, Bing or Yahoo Gemini, all currently suffer from the same problem – they do not allow the advertiser to easily divert their ad spend by query in order to spend more on valuable queries, and spend less on inefficient queries.
+Product Listing Ads, whether they run on Google or Bing, all currently suffer from the same problem – they do not allow the advertiser to easily divert their ad spend by query in order to spend more on valuable queries, and spend less on inefficient queries.

 Because PLA ad placement is determined by the probability of a match between a user search query and product feed attributes, and do not utilize keywords, this results in the same product being served to many different types of queries.
 So when a user searches for a generic query such as “men’s shoes,” advertisers essentially serve product ads at random, as the user made no indication of what product, other than a top-level product category, that they are interested in.
 Even if the product served is one which is a top-performer, a product the shopper previously viewed on the website, etc. the advertiser has no idea what exact product(s) to serve this shopper now.